-Naturally, your employees are going to have something to say about the company intranet.
-They may have positive praise and feedback to offer, or perhaps there is an issue that they’d like to bring to the administrator’s attention.
+Your employees will have feedback about the intranet.
+They may have positive praise or suggestions for improvement.
 Placing a feedback form or “virtual comment box” on the homepage can enable employees to bring their concerns to the forefront and helps you track the return of investment on your intranet.
 To encourage honesty, you can also make responses anonymous.

 20. Task list.

-Some days are so busy that simply organizing your tasks can feel like a full-time job.
-Having an interactive list of tasks can be a game changer, as this can help ensure that nothing slips through the cracks.
-If you place this directly on the homepage of your intranet, staff members will have an organized and automated list of what they need to get through the day, and can ensure they check everything off their lists before going home.
+Sometimes you have so much on your plate that organizing tasks can feel like an all day undertaking.
+Having an interactive list of tasks is a game changer, because it helps ensure nothing slips through the cracks.
+If you place this directly on your intranet homepage, staff members will have an organized and automated list of what they need to get through the day.

 Your intranet homepage plays a vital role for your employees and the value your intranet brings to your organization.
 Prioritize how your homepage looks, functions, and the resources you want to live on the page.
 By taking these steps to improve your homepage, you encourage a more engaged, proactive, and productive workforce.